Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Preferences

-The preferences are a collection of setting which describe some common setting for the library and the UI.
+The preferences are a collection of settings which describes some common settings for the library and the UI.

  * use_websockets: The library shall use web sockets for the communication with the qabel server
  default: true
- * default_poll_inteval: This setting describe the default poll interval on desktop machine
+ * default_poll_interval: This setting describes the default polling interval on desktop machine
- * default_poll_inteval_wlan: This setting describe the default poll interval when the machine using wireless connection.
+ * default_poll_interval_wlan: This setting describes the default polling interval when the machine is using wireless connection.
 This parameter is for mobile devices
- * default_poll_inteval_mobile: This setting describe the default poll interval when the machine using mobile connection.
+ * default_poll_interval_mobile: This setting describes the default polling interval when the machine is using mobile connection.
 This parameter is only for mobile connection
- * start_minimized: When this parameter is set the application started in background
+ * start_minimized: When this parameter is set the application is started in background
- * desktop_x: The start point of the GUI in x direction
+ * desktop_x: The start position of the GUI in x direction
- * desktop_y: The start point of the GUI in y direction
+ * desktop_y: The start position of the GUI in y direction
  * desktop_width: The width of the GUI
  * desktop_height: The height of the GUI